wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 Each logical object may have several copies of different versions stored in NVM and DRAM, forming a version chain from the most recent to the least recent version.
 A global timestamp counter maintains the current logical time as in other MVCC schemes.
-On transaction begin, a begin timestamp is acquired,
+On transaction begin, a begin timestamp is acquired, which is used to access object copies.
+The version access rule states that a timestamp T should access the least recent version whose commit timestamp, which is part of the per-object metadata, is smaller than or equal to T, essentially reading the snapshot established at logical begin time T.
+At commit time,